STOP PORNOGRAPHY ADDICTION TODAY WITH RENOWNED SEX THERAPIST PRIVATE COUNSELLING IN SYDNEY & ONLINE

 WHEN DOES PORNOGRAPHY BECOME AN ADDICTIVE DISORDER?

-***Pornography addiction disorder can be assumed when porn has become a centrepiece in a person’s thought process, when acting out pornography has taken over other areas of a person’s life, and when a person is unable to stop, or permanently cut down on the behaviour, despite their strong desire to do so, and despite their full awareness of the negative consequences pornography does impose on their own, and their relationship life.
+Pornography addiction disorder can be assumed when porn has become a centrepiece in a person’s thought process, when acting out pornography has taken over other areas of a person’s life, and when a person is unable to stop, or permanently cut down, on the behaviour despite their sincere desire to do so, and despite their full awareness of the negative consequences pornography imposes on their own, and on their loved ones’ life.

 ‘YOUR BRAIN ON PORN’ MENTAL HEALTH RESEARCH

 If you think you could be addicted to porn, you may want to read this; Cambridge University, UK has released a recent study on ‘Pornography Addiction And The Brain’, led by Dr. Valerie Voon.
 The study suggests addiction to pornography is an ‘Identifiable And Diagnosable Disorder’ of the brain.
 Please read further information and research.

 HOW TO QUIT PORN

 PREVALENCE OF PORNOGRAPHY ADDICTION

-Addiction to pornography may develop relatively fast.
-Watching porn might start out as harmless sexual curiosity and can develop into an unforeseen harmful sexual addiction.
+Addiction to pornography may develop fast.
+Watching porn might start out as a harmless sexual curiosity and can develop into an unforeseen harmful sexual addiction.
 A United States study estimates that 56% of men and 41% of women consume pornography on a monthly basis.
 About 8%-10% of the adult population is now estimated to be addicted to compulsive sex and pornography.
 However, a majority of pornography consumers do not addict.

 IS PORNOGRAPHY THREATENING OUR SOCIETY?

-Researchers explain that the brain is capable of sexual plasticity, and acquiring new tastes of sexual desires.
-The overwhelming volume, and easy access to soft and hard core Internet pornography carries an inherit danger to ‘trick’ the brain into needing more and craving more porn, even if the viewer does not really like it.
-Unfortunately, even children are increasingly reported to accessing adult Internet pornography.
+Researchers explain the brain is capable of plasticity and acquiring new tastes of sexual desires.
+The overwhelming volume, and easy access to soft and hard core Internet pornography carries an inherit danger to ‘trick’ the brain into needing more and craving more porn.
+Unfortunately, even children are increasingly reported to accessing adult pornography.
 Premature sexualisation in under-aged teens, or even younger children, is raising alarming concerns in regards to long term outcomes to their sexual and social development.